43 things to do in Norfolk with kids

 But it’s not just the history which makes Houghton Hall stand out: the grounds and gardens are home to regular sculpture exhibitions, including famous names like Anish Kapoor, along with white fallow deer.

-There’s a quiz for kids to try at Sandringham, plus a sculpture trail and play area out in the grounds, as well as woodland and walks galore.
+There’s a quiz for kids to try at Sandringham, plus a sculpture trail and play area out in the grounds, as well as woodland with woodland play area and walks galore.

 There’s far more to the Holkham Estate than the Hall – a nature reserve, huge open beach, deer park, farmland… the list goes on.
 Even the beach at Wells-next-the-Sea is part of the estate, if you fancy adding a good walk into your visit.